 Aruba

-With a population of just over 110,000, Aruba hosts an estimated 17,000 Venezuelan refugees and migrants, among other people affected by displacement.
+Although only 125,000 people live in Aruba, it has the highest proportion of displaced people per capita in the world.
 Limited assistance is provided to displaced people in Aruba, particularly in terms of legal recognition of their status.

 Our Work

 HIAS assesses and responds to the needs of displaced people, helping to strengthen their ability to mitigate risks and live in dignity and safety.
-HIAS Aruba promotes local integration through the provision of services and access to rights, and supports improved access to education and health services.
+HIAS Aruba responded to the needs of vulnerable people affected by displacement by empowering them to manage potential risks and to live in dignity and safety.
+HIAS Aruba promoted local integration by providing and increasing access to basic services and rights.

 Impact Story